Topo-R1: Detecting Topological Anomalies via Vision-Language Models: Introduction

-More fundamentally, topology-aware perception is inherently challenging because tubular networks form densely connected graphs in which anomalies are extremely sparse and localized: a single missing pixel among thousands of correctly segmented pixels can break a critical connection.
-Detecting such errors requires the model to efficiently search this vast, mostly correct structure and identify the few points where connectivity changes, a needle-in-a-haystack problem that standard VLMs have no mechanism to solve.
-Unlike object detection where salient visual cues guide attention, topological errors are often visually subtle and can only be recognized by tracing long-range connectivity across the entire network, demanding a combination of global structural reasoning and fine-grained local perception that current architectures lack.
-Without targeted training that helps the model focus on the right regions, VLMs cannot bridge the gap between pixel-level perception and topological understanding.
+This gap stems from limitations in both training data and the inherent structure of the problem.
+First, public-domain VLMs are typically pretrained on data emphasizing medium- and large-scale visual patterns, with virtually no training signal for fine-grained topological perception~\cite{tong2024cambrian, karamcheti2024prismatic, chen2024far}.
+More fundamentally, topological patterns in tubular networks are extremely sparse and localized: a single missing pixel among thousands of correctly segmented ones can break a critical connection.
+Recognizing such patterns requires the model to efficiently search a vast, mostly correct structure and identify the few points where connectivity changes, a needle-in-a-haystack problem that standard VLMs have no mechanism to solve.
+Unlike conventional object detection, where salient visual cues guide attention, topological cues are often visually subtle and can only be recognized by tracing long-range connectivity across the entire network, demanding a combination of global structural reasoning and fine-grained local perception that current architectures lack.

-To bridge this gap, we introduce \textbf{Topo-R1}, the first framework to incorporate topology-aware perception into VLMs.
-We reframe topological anomaly detection as a structured visual reasoning task: given an image paired with a binary mask of a tubular network, the model must locate every region containing a topological error and classify it into one of four structural categories (see definitions in~\cref{subsec:data}).
-Training a VLM for this task is fundamentally challenging.
-A natural starting point is supervised fine-tuning (SFT), which bootstraps the model from near-random baseline performance.
-However, as shown in~\cref{fig:performance}, SFT alone yields limited gains: its maximum-likelihood objective lacks the exploration needed to handle the sparse and needle-in-a-haystack anomaly signals.